natmegsweden/meeg_course/tutorial_01b_evoked_responses.md

 ![multiplotEReeg](figures/multiplotEReeg.png "ft_multiplot electrodes")

-> **Question 1.7:** Why is it a good idea to plot magnetometers and gradiometers seperatly?
+> **Question 1.6:** Why is it a good idea to plot magnetometers and gradiometers separately?
 >
 > You can plot both magnetomenters and gradiomenters in a single plot with `ft_multiplotER` by changeing the layout to `neuromag306all.lay`:
 > ```matlab